lunarihq/lunari-app/README.md

 - Custom WCAG Audit Tools - Automated accessibility testing
 - Color Vision Deficiency Support - Protanopia, Deuteranopia, Tritanopia
 - Multiple Indication Methods - Color + Icon + Text patterns

+# 📄 License

+Copyright © 2025 Lunari
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+If you distribute a modified version, you must also make your source code available under the same license.